FDA approves Novartis Kesimpta® (ofatumumab), the first and only self-administered, targeted B-cell therapy for patients with relapsing multiple sclerosis

 - Infections.
 Serious infections can happen during treatment with KESIMPTA.
 If you have an active infection, your healthcare provider (HCP) should delay your treatment with KESIMPTA until your infection is gone.
 KESIMPTA taken before or after other medicines that weaken the immune system may increase your risk of getting infections.
 Tell your HCP right away if you have any infections or get any symptoms including painful and frequent urination, nasal congestion, runny nose, sore throat, fever, chills, cough, or body aches.

 - HBV reactivation.
 If you have ever had HBV infection, it may become active again during or after treatment with KESIMPTA (reactivation).
 If this happens, it may cause serious liver problems including liver failure or death.
-Before starting KESIMPTA, your HCP will do blood test to check for HBV.
+Before starting KESIMPTA, your HCP will do a blood test to check for HBV.
 They will also continue to monitor you during and after treatment with KESIMPTA for HBV.
-Tell your HCP right away if you get worsening tiredness or yellowing of your skin or white part of your eyes.
+Tell your HCP right away if you get worsening tiredness or yellowing of your skin or the white part of your eyes.

 - Progressive Multifocal Leukoencephalopathy (PML).
 PML may happen with KESIMPTA.
 PML is a rare, serious brain infection caused by a virus that may get worse over days or weeks.
 PML can result in death or severe disability.
 Tell your HCP right away if you have any new or worsening neurologic signs or symptoms.
 These may include weakness on one side of your body, loss of coordination in arms and legs, vision problems, changes in thinking and memory, which may lead to confusion and personality changes.